Medical insurance isn’t just a “nice to have” service when traveling anymore. Depending on where you are headed, it may actually be obligatory.

 - Don’t assume that nothing bad will to happen to you.
 We almost always recommend travel insurance, whether or not the destination country requires it.

 Planning a trip?
-Let Professional Travel help.
+Let Professional Travel, a Direct Travel company, help.
 Not only will we completely customize your itinerary and handle all travel arrangements, we’ll make sure you are complying with regulations regarding travel insurance.

 We’ve been providing travel services for over 50 years